Back to blog

 Explore our expertise

-Launched in 2011, GCP is the youngest among the three giants, distinguishing itself with leading data management and data analytics technologies.
+Launched in 2011, GCP distinguishes itself with leading data management and data analytics technologies.
 Its expertise in these areas makes GCP an appealing option for organizations that rely heavily on big data and machine learning.
 GCP’s commitment to open standards and open-source projects makes it an appropriate choice for developers seeking flexible and innovative cloud environments.

 Pricing models